-Fig. 4.8 Layout and current filling by drums (other containers or items not included) of the disposal units in RAW disposal facility Dukovany as at December 31, 2014
+Fig. 4.8 Layout and current filling (occupation) of the disposal units in RAW disposal facility Dukovany as at December 31, 2013

 The disposal facility was used to dispose institutional RAW and has now been closed.
 Based on conservative evaluation of documents and radiation monitoring results, the inventory as shown in Table 4.10 below was calculated in 1991.